Maia Sandu: Controversies

-In September 2016, Sandu instituted proceedings against the State Chancellery, requesting to be presented the shorthand from the Cabinet meeting where the state guarantees for the three bankrupted banks (the Bank of Savings (Banca de Economii), Unibank and the Banca Socială) had been approved.
-Prime Minister Pavel Filip published on his Facebook page, the shorthand of the last Cabinet meeting, when the decision on granting the emergency credit for the Banca de Economii was adopted.
-The shorthand included the speeches of former NBM governor Dorin Drăguțanu, former Prime Minister Chiril Gaburici, and Sandu's own speeches from the time as minister of education.
-It is mentioned that at the end the decision was voted unanimously.
-The shorthand was not signed.
+In September 2016, Sandu instituted proceedings against the State Chancellery, demanding that she be given an insight into the minutes of the Cabinet meeting at which the state guarantees for the three bankrupt banks (the Bank of Savings (Banca de Economii), Unibank, and the Banca Socială) had been approved.
+Prime Minister Pavel Filip published on his Facebook page the minutes of the last Cabinet meeting, at the time when the decision on granting the emergency credit to Banca de Economii was adopted.
+The minutes included the speeches of former Governor of NBM, Dorin Drăguțanu, former Prime Minister Chiril Gaburici, and Sandu's own speeches (from the time when she served as Moldova's minister of education).
+It is mentioned that, in the end, the decision was voted on unanimously.
+The minutes were not signed.

-Regarding former leader of Romania Ion Antonescu, Sandu said in 2018 that he was "a historical figure about whom we may say both good and bad things".
-Her statements were sharply criticized by the Jewish Community of Moldova (CERM), who issued an open letter stating: "The lack of sanctions for [...]
-Holocaust denial and glorification of fascism in Moldovan legislation allows some opinion leaders and political leaders to not be held accountable for such acts, and lets them create their public image by distorting and revising historical facts and fueling inter-ethnic and inter-religious discrimination and hate."
-Sandu replied to this accusation in later interviews by stating: "I regret that my words about the dictator Ion Antonescu were made an object of interpretation. [...]
-My attitude towards any criminal regime of the 20th century, whether Nazi or communist, which have millions of lives on their consciences, is well known and unequivocally negative.
-Ion Antonescu was a war criminal, rightly condemned by the international community for war crimes against Jewish and Roma people."
+Regarding the former leader of Romania, Ion Antonescu, Sandu remarked in 2018 that he was "a historical figure about whom we may say both good and bad things."
+Her statements were sharply criticised by the Jewish Community of Moldova (CERM).
+Sandu replied to this in later interviews by stating: "I regret that my words about the dictator Ion Antonescu were made an object of interpretation. [...]
+Antonescu was a war criminal, rightly condemned by the international community for war crimes against Jewish and Roma people."

-On 21 February 2019, Sandu and the candidates of the ACUM electoral bloc, both of the national and uninominal constituency, signed a public commitment according to which after the Parliamentary elections of 24 February 2019 they would not make any coalition with the Party of Socialists, Democratic Party and Shor Party, and if this commitment is violated they will resign as MPs.
-She violated this self-imposed commitment after agreeing to form a coalition government along with the Party of Socialists in early June 2019.
+On 21 February 2019, Sandu and the candidates of the ACUM electoral bloc, both of the national and uninominal constituency, signed a public commitment according to which, after the Parliamentary elections of 24 February 2019, they would not make any coalition with the Party of Socialists, Democratic Party and Shor Party, while if this commitment were violated they would resign as MPs.
+She violated this self-imposed commitment after agreeing to form a coalition government along with the Party of Socialists in early June 2019 as the only way forward to create a legitimate and democratic government.